ratify-project/ratify-web/docs/external plugins/Verifier/sbom.md

 # SBOM Validation

-This document outlines how Ratify can be used to verify sbom (Software bill of material).
+This document outlines how Ratify can be used to verify SBOM (Software bill of material).
 The `sbom` verifier is added as a plugin to the Ratify verification framework.
-Currently the sbom verifier is in 2.0.0-alpha release, and it supports the following sbom validation:
+Currently the SBOM verifier is in 2.0.0-alpha release, and it supports the following SBOM validation:
-- sbom attached to the subject image as a referrer artifact
+- SBOM attached to the subject image as a referrer artifact
-- sbom generated in spdx+json format
+- SBOM generated in [JSON(.spdx.json)](https://spdx.dev/learn/overview/) format

 ## Table of Contents